Education in Rwanda

 Education in Rwanda has undergone considerable changes throughout Rwanda's recent history, and has faced major disruptions due to periods of conflict.
 Education was divided by gender whereby women and men had a different education relevant to their responsibilities in day-to-day life.
-Women were mostly taught housekeeping while men were mainly taught how to hunt, rear animals, and fish.
-This is because Rwanda was a community based society where every member had a specific contribution to the overall development of the community.
-Older family members like grandparents usually took on the role of Educators.
+Women were mostly taught housekeeping while men were mainly taught how to hunt, raise animals, and fish.
+This is because Rwanda was a community-based society where every member had a specific contribution to the overall development of the community.
+Older family members like grandparents usually took on the role of educators.

 Despite improvements to education and literacy as part of the country's rebuilding after the 1994 genocide, the education system still faces challenges including low school enrolment rates and limited resources.
 The education system is overseen by the Ministry of Education.

-The Human Rights Measurement Initiative (HRMI) finds that Rwanda is fulfilling only 73.1% of what it should be fulfilling for the right to education based on the country's level of income.
+The Human Rights Measurement Initiative (HRMI) finds that Rwanda is fulfilling only 73.1 percent of what it should be fulfilling for the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
-While taking into consideration Rwanda's income level, the nation is achieving 94.7% of what should be possible based on its resources (income) for primary education but only 51.6% for secondary education.
+While taking into consideration Rwanda's income level, the nation is achieving 94.7 percent of what should be possible based on its resources (income) for primary education but only 51.6% for secondary education.

 History of Rwandan education

 Prior to 1900

-In Rwanda was informal and delivered largely through the family.
+In Rwanda, education was informal and delivered largely through the family.
 Training was also delivered through Amatorero training schools.
 These courses included the military and war skills, iron smith and foundry, poetry, basket making.